pixelastic/firost/docs/src/copy.md

 // Copy files by glob pattern
 await copy('./src/*.html', './dist');

+// Copy files referenced by a symlink await copy('./link', './real-file', { resolveSymlinks: true });
 ```

 ## Notes

+### Symlinks

+Symlinks will not be resolved by default.
+If you pass `options.resolveSymlinks`
+to `true`, then the actual file referenced by the symlink will be copied, not
+the symlink itself.

+### Error protection

 This method is clever enough to understand your intent.
 For example, when
 copying a file to a directory, it will put the file inside the directory, but